rte-france/relife/sphinx_docs/source/get_started/survival.rst

     :scale: 100 %
     :align: center

 Once you've instanciated your databook, you're ready to use ReLife's models.
-A complete list of available models can be found in :doc:`../detailed_doc/models_list`.
 ReLife models are grouped in three modules :

 * :python:`relife2.survival.parametric`